-It makes different provisions for Northern Ireland and for England, Wales and Scotland (GB).
+The regulations make different provisions for Northern Ireland (NI) and for England, Wales and Scotland (GB).
 For GB, it does not alter the existing regulations in respect of there being no explicit regulatory requirements for medical devices that are not placed on the market.
-For Northern Ireland , under the terms of the Northern Ireland Protocol, the EU MDR, and therefore Articles 5.4 and 5.5 (the so called health institution exemption - HIE) will be applicable, in line with the EU's implementation timeline.
+For NI, under the terms of the Northern Ireland Protocol, the EU MDR, and therefore Articles 5.4 and 5.5 (the so called health institution exemption - HIE) is applicable.
 We have set out these Articles in Annex C below.